Views

 |

-1105 Battle of Artah |
+1105 mi Battle of Artah |

-1111 Battle of Shaizar |
+1111 mi Battle of Shaizar |

 1119 Battle of Ager Sanguinis |

-1126 Battle of Marj al-Saffar |
+1126 mi Battle of Marj al-Saffar |

 1154 Nur alDin ibn Zangi captures Damascus |

-1164 Battle of Harim |
+1164 mi Battle of Harim |

 Damascus Hama Islamic Empire |

-1138 Aleppo earthquake devastates much of northern Syria. |
+1138 Aleppo earthquake devastates much of northern Syria |

-An account of Buddha's life, translated earlier into Greek by St John of Damascus & widely circulated to Christians as story of Barlaam & Josaphat, became so popular Buddha (under name Josaphat) was made a Catholic saint. |
+Barlaam & Josaphat Buddha's life, translated into Greek by St John of Damascus & widely circulated to Christians Buddha (Josaphat) made Catholic saint |

-1100s Our lady Cathedral Syria |
+1100s mi Our lady Cathedral Syria |

 1110s Saladin Castle Syria |